emsi/docker-redis/README.md

 # docker-redis
-Docker files to setup redis cluster
+Docker files to setup redis cluster.

-Make sure to connect all the clients to redis network or modify compose file to use nost networking.
+Make sure to connect all of the clients to redis network or modify compose file to use host networking.

 ## Creating cluster